turbot/steampipe-plugin-awscfn/docs/index.md

 An [AWS CloudFormation template file](https://aws.amazon.com/cloudformation/resources/templates/) is used to declare resources, variables, modules, and more.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.
+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 Query all resources in your AWS CloudFormation files: